bradnorman5490/minimongo-cache/README.md

 # minimongo-cache

+---

+The purpose of this fork of minimongo-cache is to keep its dependencies up to date and ensure it keeps working in the future.

+---

 A forked version of [Minimongo](https://github.com/mWater/minimongo) designed for a synchronous local cache for React apps.
 This is designed to replace Flux.

 Not ready for production use.